puglisij/mario/README.md

 REST:
 - Currently the REST api is not setup to stream images/data for processing  (See Roadmap)

+The following are available via the GUI by selecting **File Source**

 File Watching:
 - Mario can be configured to watch specific directories for new images to process.
-  (Files in subdirectories are ignored by the watcher.)
+  (Files in subdirectories are ignored by the watcher and do not trigger a pipeline process.)
   There are two options:
     1. Watch for json files
     See **Input JSON** for info on image paths necessary for processing.
     2. Watch for images
     Looks for json file containing data by the same name as the image.
 Ok if none found.

+Active Document:
+- Mario will process the currently active document within the Adobe application

+Open Files:
+- Mario will process files currently open in the Adobe application

+Directory:
+- Mario will process files in the selected directory

+None:
+- Not likely to be used much.
+But it is an option available for files that may be programmatically generated and do not need any inputs.

 ### Pipeline

-A configurable series of JSX actions to be performed on an IMAGE.
+A configurable series of JSX actions to be performed on an IMAGE in process.
-Pipelines are configurable via Mario's UI.
+Pipelines are configurable via Mario's GUI.

-**NOTE** Currently only linear configurations can be created via the UI.
+**NOTE** Currently only linear configurations can be created via the GUI.
 For pipelines requiring loops, or other types of control flow, a custom action is necessary.
 Actions may call other actions from within themselves.
 (See Roadmap)

-- A Pipeline can be thought of as generating as 'single' output file, and this is a good convention to follow to avoid overly complex pipeline configurations.
+- A Pipeline can be thought of as generating as 'single' output file, and this is a good convention to follow to avoid overly complex pipeline configurations (logic which generates multiple output files usually leads to an oversized/complex pipeline that would be better split up).

 ### Action